 When you shoot an engagement session or wedding, there are elements you look for to ensure you can create the best photos for your clients.
-From lighting, to posing, to location, you make sure that you and your clients are set up for a successful shoot.
-In addition to the elements you look for, how much attention do you pay to selecting the perfect background?
+From lighting to posing, to location, you make sure that you and your clients are set up for a successful shoot.
+In addition to the elements you look for, how much attention do you pay to select the perfect background?

 The background can help you make a stunning photo, or can turn your shoot into a nightmare if you don’t use it to your advantage!
 So you can always find a background to suit your shoot, here are 7 tips for selecting the perfect background for your couples.

 As a photographer, you may spend time shooting the same locations over and over.
 While this is fine, don’t be afraid to mix it up.
 Look for backgrounds that you have not shot before.
 Perhaps you have always wanted to shoot your couple in front of a busy city or in front of a legendary monument.
 Find ways to incorporate backgrounds that differentiate your images from past ones.
 This creates stunning photos for your couple and also keeps you motivated to take dynamic photos.

 When your couple first booked you, they likely shared details of their unique personal style.
 This is something to consider when selecting a background for their engagement and wedding day photos.
 As their photographer, it is your responsibility to make sure their style is reflected in their images.